mozilla/picl-contacts/README.md

 - Acquire user's identity from device
 - Make it a proper id-attached service, with auth by identity assertion
 - Associate contacts on server with user's identity
-- Retry sending updates on failure
+- (done) Retry sending updates on failure
 - Batch updates with a maximum size
 - Don't send updates if bandwidth is poor
 - Poll server periodically for contacts updates